kevzettler/kevzettler.github.com/_posts/2012-7-5-write_your_javascript_like_its_lisp.md

     $('button').click(buttonClickHandler);
 {% endhighlight %}

-This abstraction lets us contain the objects in to smaller functions that can be unit tested managed much easier.
+This abstraction lets us contain the objects in to smaller functions that can be unit tested and managed much easier.
 Again this is an exaggerated example and a bit overkill in this case, but definitely useful for larger objects.

 ## Just for fun.